 Keizer Koopmans is an architecture design office based in Amsterdam.
-We work in the fields of architecture, urbanism and interior design.
+We work in the fields of architecture and urbanism.

-It is our goal to contribute to the field of innovative architecture and a sustainable built environment.
+It is our goal to contribute to a sustainable built environment with engaging architecture.

 We believe in a strong conceptual vision combined with a realistic approach.
 We aim for simple but significant solutions.

-The office is founded by Wouter Keizer and Ule Koopmans in 2019.
-Before establishing the practice Keizer Koopmans, Wouter and Ule worked for many years at renowned offices in The Netherlands and Germany.
+The office is founded by Wouter Keizer and Ule Koopmans in 2020.
+Before establishing the practice Keizer Koopmans, Wouter and Ule worked at renowned offices in The Netherlands and Germany.

-With award-winning buildings and international competitions to Dutch urban renewal and German building technology they gained meaningful experience in all phases of the architecture process.
+They worked on award-winning buildings and international competitions, on Dutch urbanism and German building technology.
+In these years they gained meaningful experience in all phases of the architecture process.
 Besides working for clients, Keizer Koopmans works on self-initiated projects through own development initiatives.